Something(s) Beautifully Built A ride that celebrates a collection of beautifully crafted objects, spaces & places in Long Beach.

 It can also be argued that, at the center of all of this design and engineering lies the heart of Long Beach’s Arts Culture, and most notably the city’s foremost University Creative Hub, the University Art Museum.

-The ride will be begin and end @ Cal State University Long Beach’s University Art Museum, a space which is not only central to the campus, but also central to a thriving Arts Culture in the City of Long Beach.
-We’ll visit a number of high, mid-century, and post modern buildings, and enjoy a bike ride that takes us through the vast and varied landscape which is Long Beach.
+The ride begins and ends at Cal State University Long Beach’s University Art Museum, a space which is not only central to the campus, but also central to a thriving Arts Culture in the City of Long Beach.
+The tour visits a number of high, mid-century, and post modern buildings, and includes a bike ride that takes us through the vast and varied landscape of Long Beach.

 Route/Sites to be Visited: